netscaler/netscaler-k8s-ingress-controller/docs/network/pbr.md

 ## Configure PBR using the Citrix node controller

 You can configure PBR using the [Citrix node controller](https://github.com/citrix/citrix-k8s-node-controller) for multiple Kubernetes clusters.
-When you are using a single Citrix ADC to load balance multiple Kubernetes clusters with Citrix node controller for networking, the static routes added by it to forward packets to the IP address of the VXLAN tunnel interface may cause route conflicts.
+When you are using a single Netscaler to load balance multiple Kubernetes clusters with Citrix node controller for networking, the static routes added by it to forward packets to the IP address of the VXLAN tunnel interface may cause route conflicts.
 To support PBR, Citrix node controller needs to works in conjunction with the Citrix ingress controller to bind the net profile to the service group.

 Perform the following steps to configure PBR using the Citrix node controller: